TwilioDevEd/browser-calls-django/README.md

    See [Twilio Account Settings](#twilio-account-settings) to locate the necessary environment variables.

-5. Run the migrations and create a superuser (provide username, email and password), so you can access the Support Dashboard and the Django admin.
+5. Run the migrations.

     ```bash
     make serve-setup
     ```

 6. Start the development server (will run on port 8000).
+Before running the following command, make sure the virtual environment is activated.

     ```bash
     make serve